-During the process of building a website, the use of fonts is often misunderstood.
+During the process of building and designing a website, the use of fonts is often misunderstood.
 This post isn’t about how to choose fonts for a website, it’s to do with understanding the sometimes difficult process behind using your desired fonts and making them web accessible.

 Fonts on your computer